gernale/FINALPROJECTEXAM/README.md

 #EmailSystem
+#This is the application and Steps to run our website locally
-#Apache– this is the core program that performs the hosting services.
+Apache– this is the core program that performs the hosting services.
 Apache program is very efficient in hosting HTML files as well as other static web documents.

 MySQL– it offers a database that will contain all your web content.
 Dynamic web pages need to store data from time to time thus require a database.
 Examples of such data include usernames, passwords, and emails.